katiusciamoreira/JSON/README.md

 # Codes  - Training how to use Javascript and PHP programming with JSON format

--Code examples by using Javascript and HTML programming with JSON format:
+<b>-Code examples by using Javascript and HTML programming with JSON format:</b>

 * Profile that I've created as an example by using simple Json format: [jsonProfileKatiuscia.json](https://github.com/katiusciamoreira/Json/blob/master/datas/jsonProfileKatiuscia.json)
 * Code about Json types, by using arrays with objects: [jsonArraysObjects.json](https://github.com/katiusciamoreira/Json/blob/master/datas/jsonArraysObjects.json)